Avant-Garde Art \ Voices of Dada [LTMCD 2424]

 8 MARCEL DUCHAMP Interview #2

 9 KURT SCHWITTERS An Anna Blume

 11. RAOUL HAUSMANN KP'ERIOUM

-Voices of Dada runs for 76 minutes and includes a deluxe 12 page booklet featuring detailed liner notes by James Nice, and associated images and graphics.
+Voices of Dada runs for 76 minutes and includes a 12 page booklet featuring detailed liner notes, as well as associated images and graphics.
 The majority of the audio material is in English.
-The CD is also available as a download.
+Album available on CD and download.

 TRISTAN TZARA (1896-1963)

-Primarily a writer and poet, Tzara claimed to have coined the term Dada (French for hobby-horse), and became the group's chief propagandist through the pages of the review Dada, which he mailed to a large number of contemporary artists, Apollinaire and Marinetti included.
+Primarily a writer and poet, Tzara claimed to have coined the term Dada (French for hobby-horse), becoming chief propagandist for the group through the pages of his review Dada, which he mailed to a large number of contemporary artists, Apollinaire and Marinetti included.
 Dada quickly spread abroad, notably to New York and Berlin, and in January 1920 Tzara relocated to Paris, where he planned to continue artistic provocation in company with the proto-Surrealist group centred around Louis Aragon, André Breton and Philippe Soupault.